Skip to main content

 • give details of agencies that might be able to offer support

-There may be reasons for your tenant's behaviour.
-They may need support to manage their tenancy.
+There may be reasons for the behaviour.
+Your tenants might need help to manage their tenancy.
 You cannot force a tenant to accept help from a support agency.
 But you can tell them about organisations that can help.

 • consider ending the tenancy, or